Yochanan Bigman

 See also my Google Scholar and my Research Gate profiles.

 Yam, K. C., Bigman, Y. E., & Gray, K. (2021).
 Reducing the uncanny valley by dehumanizing humanoid robots.
-In press at Computers in Human Behavior.
+Computers in Human Behavior.
+125, 1-11.
+[PDF]

 Bigman, Y. E., Yam, K. C., Marciano, D., Reynolds, S., Gray, K. (2021).
 Threat of racial and economic inequality increases preference for algorithm decision-making.
-In press at Computers in Human Behavior.
+Computers in Human Behavior.
+122, 1-11.
+[PDF]

-Wiese, E., Weis, P., Bigman, Y. E., Kapsaskis, K., & Gray, K. (2021).
+Wiese, E., Weis, P., Bigman, Y. E., Kapsaskis, K., & Gray, K. (2022).
 It’s a match: Task assignment in human-robot collaboration depends on mind perception.
-In press at International Journal of Social Robots.
+International Journal of Social Robotics.
+14, 141-148.
+[PDF]

-Yam, K. C., Bigman, Y. E., Tang, P. Gray, K., Ilies, R., & de Cremer, D. (2020).
+Yam, K. C., Bigman, Y. E., Tang, P. Gray, K., Ilies, R., & de Cremer, D. (2021).
 Robots at work: People prefer—and forgive—service robots with perceived feelings.
-In press at Journal of Applied Psychology.
+Journal of Applied Psychology, 106 (10), 1557-1572.

-Kachanoff, F. J., Bigman, Y. E., Kapsaskis, K., & Gray, K. (2020).
+Kachanoff, F. J., Bigman, Y. E., Kapsaskis, K., & Gray, K. (2021).
 Measuring Realistic and Symbolic Threats of COVID-19 and Their Unique Impacts of Well-Being and Adherence to Public Health Behavior.
-In press at Social Psychological and Personality Science.
+Social Psychological and Personality Science, 12 (5), 603-616.
 [PDF]

 Bigman, Y. E., & Gray, K. (2020).
 Life and death decisions of autonomous vehicles.
 Nature, 579 (7797), E1-E2.
 [PDF]